mitchellren123/Spotify-Genre-Classification/README.md

 * R&B: (True) Test Precision = 48% | (True) Test Recall = 26% | (True) Test F-1 = 33%
 * Rock: (True) Test Precision = 73% | (True) Test Recall = 75% | (True) Test F-1 = 74%

-For each genre, the False cases heavily outweighed the True cases, and this had a siginficant impact test set model performance.
+For each genre, the False cases heavily outweighed the True cases, and this had a siginficant impact on test set model performance.
 Despite very high accuracy scores, the models did not do a good job predicting the True cases comparitively speaking.

 ### Conclusion